 Governor Pence’s 2014 legislative agenda proposed investing $400 million from a trust fund established in the previous year’s budget.
 The Indiana General Assembly provided the initial $200 million to widen and rehabilitate heavily-traveled interstates in 2014 and another $200 million in 2015.
-The current two-year state budget includes an additional $100 million per year for the Major Moves 2020 program.
+The Fiscal Year 2016 state budget included an additional $100 million per year for the Major Moves 2020 program.

-Major Moves 2020 projects now under construction include:
+Completed and ongoing Major Moves 2020 projects include:

 Most Major Moves 2020 work will occur within existing right-of-way, allowing the work to proceed quickly.
-Design-build contracts will be competitively bid later this year.
-This allows the design and construction to happen consecutively, rather than in sequence, speeding the construction timeline.
+This enables design and construction to happen simultaneously, rather than in sequence, speeding the construction timeline.